The unfolding of Your words gives light; It gives understanding to the simple. I opened my mouth wide and panted. Psalm 119:130-131

-Some, like Paul, are called to plant seeds, to take the Gospel to remote parts of the earth.
-Others are like Apollos, coming along behind to water what’s been planted.
-We who are called to water other’s seeds are the majority.
+Some are called to plant spiritual seeds and to take the Gospel to remote parts of the earth.
+Others are to come along behind to water what’s been planted.
+We who are called to water others seeds are the majority.

-God promises that if I speak the Word of God into the lives of people and into desperate situations in my life, it will not return void.
-(This is what it is to rule my garden.)
-I have spiritual dynamite in my hands in the form of the Word of God but if I never speak it or pray it, I never see my garden flourish.
+God promises that if I speak the Word of God over the lives of people and into desperate situations, it will not return void.
+I have spiritual dynamite in my hands in the form of the Word of God but if I never speak it or pray it, I will never see my garden flourish.
 When I see nothing but brown soil, it is not the time to quit!
 It is the time to till, cultivate, and use my mouth to, either plant, or water what is already there.
 Every prayer I’ve prayed, every scripture I’ve spoken by faith, these acts are not in vain.

-Lord Jesus, forgive me for unbelief.
-Who am I to declare anyone a hopeless cause?
-The Word of God has been planted in their lives.
-They have scripture hidden away in their hearts.
-They have been prayed over and loved in Your name.
-But I don’t see any evidence that the seeds are there today.
-In faith, I water.
-I abandon the illusion that I am speechless.
-Lead me to three verses of scripture that I can stand in for my loved one.
-I will write them out, insert their name, and pray these verses out loud.
-I make ‘speaking Your Word’ a way of life.
-It will be the norm, not the exception.
-As I water the seeds with Your Word, transform the landscape of their garden.
-According to Your mercy and Your power, bring vistas of green where there is only a brown wilderness.
+Who am I to declare anyone hopeless?
+I’ve planted the Word of God in their lives yet I don’t see any evidence that the seeds are changing them.
+In faith, I still water them.
+I abandon the illusion that I am speechless in my pain.
+Speaking Your Word is a way of life and as I water the seeds with Your Word, please bring vistas of green where there is only a brown wilderness.
 I wait for You with tears and faith.
-Amen
+In Jesus’ name, Amen